Trevor Larnach Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in MLB.
+- The Mariners pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Mariners have a 3.83 team ERA that ranks fifth among all league pitching staffs.
+- The Mariners have a 3.86 team ERA that ranks sixth among all MLB pitching staffs.

-- The Mariners allow the seventh-fewest home runs in baseball (109 total, 1.1 per game).
+- Mariners pitchers combine to allow 111 home runs (1.1 per game), the eighth-fewest in baseball.

-- Kirby will aim to secure his 10th victory when he makes the start for the Mariners, his 20th of the season.
-He is 9-8 with a 3.23 ERA and 103 strikeouts in 119 2/3 innings pitched.
+- Miller makes the start for the Mariners, his 14th of the season.
+He is 6-3 with a 3.50 ERA and 64 strikeouts through 69 1/3 innings pitched.

-- In his last appearance on Thursday against the Minnesota Twins, the right-hander went seven scoreless innings while surrendering four hits.
+- In his last outing on Saturday against the Toronto Blue Jays, the right-hander tossed 5 1/3 innings, giving up one earned run while surrendering three hits.

+- The 24-year-old has an ERA of 3.50, with 8.3 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .204 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.